Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Introduction

 Two-sample $U$-statistics are also commonly used to compare the different (treatment) effects of two groups, such as an experimental group and a control group, in scientifically controlled experiments.
 However, due to the structural complexities, the theoretical properties of the two-sample $U$-statistics have not been well studied.
-In this paper, we establish a Cram\'er type moderate deviation theorem in a general framework for Studentized two-sample $U$-statistics, especially the two-sample $t$-statistic and the Studentized Mann-Whitney test.
+In this paper, we establish a Cram\'er-type moderate deviation theorem in a general framework for Studentized two-sample $U$-statistics, especially the two-sample $t$-statistic and the Studentized Mann--Whitney test.
 In particular, a refined moderate deviation theorem with second-order accuracy is established for the two-sample $t$-statistic.

 The paper is organized as follows.
-In Section~\ref{cmd.U}, we present the main results on Cram\'er type moderate deviations for Studentized two-sample $U$-statistics as well as a refined result for the two-sample $t$-statistic.
-In Section~\ref{HT.sec}, we investigate statistical applications of our theoretical results to the problem of simultaneously testing many different hypotheses, based particularly on the two-sample $t$-statistics and Studentized Mann-Whitney tests.
+In Section~\ref{cmd.U}, we present the main results on Cram\'er-type moderate deviations for Studentized two-sample $U$-statistics as well as a refined result for the two-sample $t$-statistic.
+In Section~\ref{HT.sec}, we investigate statistical applications of our theoretical results to the problem of simultaneously testing many different hypotheses, based particularly on the two-sample $t$-statistics and Studentized Mann--Whitney tests.
 Section~\ref{sim.sec} shows numerical studies.
-A discussion is given in Section \ref{se:discu}.
-All the proofs are relegated to the supplemental material.
+A discussion is given in Section~\ref{se:discu}.
+All the proofs are relegated to the supplementary material [\citet{supp}].